joe-at-startupmedia/pmon3/README.md

   # an OS group to access files in logs directory (must also provide a user)
   group:
   # the mode to apply to the logs directory
-  directory_mode:
+  directory_mode: 0775
   # the mode to apply to files within the logs directory
   file_mode:

-#settings specific to the data directory (inherits permissions by default)
+#settings specific to the data directory (inherits from permissions by default)
 data:
   # directory where the database is stored
   directory: /etc/pmon3/data